Germany: Police seize bomb-making supplies in far-right raid | DW | 16.12.2021

 The raids took place in the Cologne districts of Nippes, Holweide and Mülheim.
 Police also seized drugs, in sufficient quantity to form the basis of initial charges against the suspects.

-A police spokesperson told local paper Kölner Stadt-Anzeiger: "There was a suspicion that someone was obtaining basic materials for the manufacture of IEDs, unconventional explosive and incendiary devices"
+A police spokesperson told local paper Kölner Stadt-Anzeiger: "There was a suspicion that someone was obtaining basic materials for the manufacture of IEDs, unconventional explosives and incendiary devices."

 German Chancellor Olaf Scholz said on Wednesday that far-right extremism posed the greatest threat to German democracy.